 Custody And Parenting Agreements

 However, it is still sometimes necessary to litigate a dispute in court.
-We solely focus on family law matters in and out of court and always work with clients to aggressively protect their interests as individuals and as parents.
+Mattingly Cavagnaro LLP solely focuses on family law matters in and out of court and always works with clients to aggressively protect their interests as individuals and as parents.
 Once a judge approves the parenting plan as part of the divorce agreement, it becomes a binding “decree” or court order.
-Any violations of the arrangement can lead us to pursue post-judgment enforcement.
+Any violations of the arrangement can lead your attorney to pursue post-judgment enforcement.

 Custody In New York

 The courts generally will award joint legal custody, although it sometimes determines that sole custody is in the best interests of the children.
 The other parent may still have visitation rights if there is sole custody.
 Joint custody need not mean that the children spend equal time in each home.
 Instead, it gives the parents equal rights in the care and support of the children.
 The courts will nevertheless examine the following:

 - The willingness of the parents to work together

 - The current and future plans for the children’s schooling

 - Parents’ personal history, health and ability to fulfill obligations

 While custody establishes the legal and financial responsibilities, parenting agreements outline how the new family unit will function.
 Some issues to consider include: